-The results of the rmsdcalc script, used to perform alignment and rmsd calculations, are not consistent with what I obtained from the Superposition tool in Maestro, and I think that the result from the Maestro tool is more reasonable.
-Is it possible to use the "superposition" utility from the command line?
+The results of the rmsdcalc script, which I use to perform alignment and rmsd calculations, are not consistent with what I obtain from the Superposition panel in Maestro, and I think that the result from the Maestro tool is more reasonable.
+Is it possible to use the Maestro superposition facility from the command line?

-There is another option for calculating RMSD via a Python script, rmsd.py, which is available from our Script Center.
+Another option for calculating RMSD is via a Python script, rmsd.py, which is available in the installation.
 Running it with the following command:

 should also give the same result.
-Try the "-use_neutral_scaffold" option for superimposing all heavy atoms.
+The files must be Maestro files.
+Try the -use_neutral_scaffold option for superimposing all heavy atoms.